Sleeping in Airports

 Vancouver Airport Sleeper

-The areas inside Security are quite comfortable, especially in the International Terminal, where you’ll find plenty of normal armrest-free airport seats, plus seats with footstools and cushioned block-like furniture.
-Pre-Security, you’ll have to look a little harder, but you’ll be able to find some comfy spots.
-If you prefer to stretch out on the floor, there is a lot of carpeting, especially inside Security.
+The airside areas are pretty comfortable, especially in the International Terminal, where you’ll find plenty of armrest-free airport seats, plus seats with footstools and cushioned block-like furniture.
+Landside, you’ll have to look a little harder, but you’ll be able to find some comfy spots.
+If you prefer to stretch out on the floor, there is a lot of carpeting, especially on the airside.

 Here are good sleep spots that travellers have reported:

-• For some privacy pre-Security, head to the mezzanine Level near the C Gate Security Checkpoint, but be prepared to sleep on the carpeted floor.
+• For some privacy on the landside, head to the Mezzanine Level near the C Gate security checkpoint, but be prepared to sleep on the carpeted floor.

-• Pre-Security, head to the Baggage Claim area for benches without armrests.
+• Landside: head to the Baggage Claim area for benches without armrests.

-• Pre-Security, benches are located near the American Airlines and WestJet check-in areas.
+• Landside: benches are located near the American Airlines and WestJet check-in areas.

 Rest Zones

-Vancouver Airport does not have any designated rest zones, but several areas in the International Departures terminal has sleep-friendly seating: lounge-style seats and cushioned block-style seating.
+Vancouver Airport has no designated rest zones, but several areas in the International Departures terminal have sleep-friendly seating: lounge-style seats and cushioned block-style seating.

 Hotels

 vancouver airport hotelsPrefer some privacy and comfort?
-If you would like a good solid sleep between flights without leaving the airport, the Fairmont Vancouver Airport Hotel is located inside the International Terminal and just a 10-minute walk from the Domestic Terminal.
-You can rent overnight rooms or day rooms, which are available in blocks of 4, 6, or 8 hours.
+If you want to rest without leaving the airport, the Fairmont Vancouver Airport Hotel is conveniently located inside the International Terminal and is just a 10-minute walk from the Domestic Terminal.
+You can rent rooms overnight or day rooms, which are available in blocks of 4, 6, or 8 hours.
 Access to the in-hotel Health Club is available for $20 per person for non-guests.

 Several more hotels are located within a 10-minute drive of the airport, with free airport shuttle service available.
-See the hotel section in our Airport Guide for locations or visit Tripadvisor to find hotels deals at Vancouver Airport.
+See the hotel section in our Airport Guide for locations, or visit Tripadvisor to find hotel deals at Vancouver Airport.

 Lounges